Bhaag Johnny: Soundtrack

 The songs are composed by Mithoon, Yo Yo Honey Singh, Arko and Devi Sri Prasad (DSP).
 Ankit Tiwari, Yo Yo Honey Singh, Rahul Vaidya and Sunil Kamath sang for the film.
+The song "Daddy Mummy" is a Hindi remake of the song "Akalesthey Annam Pedatha" from the Telugu film Shankar Dada Zindabad (2007).

 Production

 Casting

 Earlier, Deepak Tijori was first to direct the film with Indian television actor Karan Singh Grover.
 Later on, Vikram Band Tijori will not be a part of project instead of this, Kunal Khemu will play leading role.

-Filming

 Critical reception

 Subhash K. Jha rated the film one and half stars out of five, saying, "Not that Bhaag Johnny was ever meant to be a dud.
 It must have sounded promising on paper, a crime thriller with a twist to the telling."